ajay1151998/AllAboutJharkhand/README.md

 Website Link : https://ajay1151998.github.io/AllAboutJharkhand/index.html

-In this website just one you get all information about jharkhand
+In this website just one click you get all information about jharkhand

 HTML
 CSS